uniquetrij/RoboND-Perception-Project/writeup_template.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

 You're reading it!

 ### Exercise 1, 2 and 3 pipeline implemented

 The PR2 robot is fitted with an RGB-D camera that provides per-pixel depth information in addition to an RGB image.
 This camera continuously captures the point cloud from the robot's environment and writes to the ros topic `/pr2/world/points`.
 This serves as our input to the perception pipeline.
+Here is an example image from __Test World 1__ depicting how the original environment with objects lying on the table looks like from the robot's perspective.

+![alt text][env]

 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.

-The input is in the form of _ROS PointCloud2_ message object.
-We need to convert it to _PCL PointXYZRGB_ to use it in our pipeline.
+The input received from the camera is a point cloud data in the form of _ROS PointCloud2_ message object.
+We need to convert it to _PCL PointXYZRGB_ to be able to use it in our pipeline and do further processing.
 The following code does the job for us.

 ```python